 Chip cards are credit cards with an embedded microchip.
 These cards can store encrypted and confidential information, and therefore offer greater security than magnetic stripe cards.

 Both chip and magnetic stripe cards are welcome by all merchants.
 The processing of a chip card is very similar to that of a magnetic stripe card.
-Merchants that are capable of handling chip cards will insert into the terminal instead of swiping the card.
-The cashier will keep the card in the terminal until a sales slip is printed out.
-Merchants that are yet to upgrade will continue to swipe the card through the terminal.
+Merchants who accept chip cards will insert (dip) the card into the terminal instead of swiping the card.
+The cashier will keep the card dipped in the terminal until a sales slip is printed out.
+Merchants who are yet to upgrade to chip technology will continue to swipe the card through the terminal.
 In both cases, you will be asked to sign the sales slip to complete the transaction.

-- Let us know if your renewal card does not arrive a week before your old one expires.
+- Let us know if your renewal card does not arrive a week before your existing card expires.

 - Let us know in advance if you plan to make any unusually large purchases or travel abroad.

-- Make sure you always carefully check the entries on your statement.
+- Make sure you always check the entries on your statement carefully.
 If you find any unexpected or incorrect transactions, contact us immediately.

 - Never leave your card unattended anywhere.
 Protect it as if it were cash.

-- If possible, try not to let your card out of sight during any transactions.
+- If possible, try not to let your card out of sight while transactions are performed.

 - Never allow anyone else access to your credit or debit card.
 If your card is borrowed by a family member (spouse, child, parent), with or without your consent, you, the cardholder, may be responsible for any transactions on it.